eclipse/paho.mqtt.javascript/org.eclipse.paho.mqtt.javascript.utility/README.md

 How to deploy:
 1.Download open source libararies of Dojo toolkit and Gridx.
 	1.1 Download Dojo toolkit from http://download.dojotoolkit.org/.
+Choose the version 1.8.6.
 	1.2 Download Gridx from https://github.com/oria/gridx/releases.
-Choose the version of v1.0.* .
-[Note: Not support Gridx above version 1.0.6]
+Choose the version 1.0.5.
-	1.3 Copy the MQTT JavaScript library "mqttws31s.js" to the folder "js/" 1.4 Put dojo, dijit, dojox and gridx to the folder "js/", namely at the same level as mqttui, e.g:
+	1.3 Copy the MQTT JavaScript library "mqttws31.js" to the folder "js/" 1.4 Put dojo, dijit, dojox and gridx to the folder "js/", namely at the same level as mqttui, e.g:
 	* dojo
 	* dijit